-The public consultation period was open from 20 February until 14 April 2023 and was due to conclude on 31 March, however, it was extended in response to stakeholder requests.
+The public consultation period was open from 20 February until 14 April 2023.
+This was originally due to conclude on the 31 March, however was extended in response to stakeholder requests.

-Where possible, landowners who were potentially affected by the proposals were contacted ahead of the consultation period opening to the public to discuss land related considerations or concerns.
+Where possible, affected landowners were contacted ahead of the consultation period opening to the public to discuss land related considerations or concerns.